 Overall: 5 1/4 x 1 1/8 x 3/4 in.
 (13.3 x 2.9 x 1.9 cm)

-Sterling silver souvenir spoon; on obverse of handle, from finial to bowl, Native American, teepee in field, canoe, maze; on bowl, view of “BROOKLYN BRIDGE”; on reverse, scroll motif.
+Sterling silver souvenir spoon; on obverse of handle, from finial to bowl, Seal of New York State, view of Niagara Falls, and the words, “NEW YORK”; on bowl, view of “PUBLIC LIBRARY / NEW YORK.”; on reverse, eagle and flag; all in relief.

 This spoon is part of a collection of 407 New York-themed spoons donated by journalist and urban critic Roberta Brandes Gratz in 2009.
 During the 1880s, American travelers began collecting spoons in earnest as souvenirs of European cities.
 Anticipating a demand for American souvenir flatware, a few savvy U.S. manufacturers began patenting designs around 1889.
 New York City subjects appeared on spoons almost immediately.
 Gorham became the first major factory to produce New York City spoons, joining the craze in 1891.
 By 1893, Tiffany & Co. offered eighteen different souvenir spoons featuring New York City landmarks at prices ranging from $2 to $5.